caspersg/learn_vim/README.md

 `:` press the colon key.
 You should see a colon in the bottom left.
 It should say "Command" just above the ":".

-`qa!` type "qa!" then press Enter.
+`qa!` type "qa!" then press ENTER.
 This will quit all windows without saving.

 If none of that works, try: